ECCC-MSC/open-data/docs/msc-data/coastal-flooding/readme_coastal-flooding_en.md

 ### How to access the data

-This data is available on DD-Alpha, the [MSC Datamart](../../msc-datamart/readme_en.md) testing data repository :
+This data is available on the MSC testing data repository [DD-Alpha](../../msc-datamart/readme_en.md) :

 * [Coastal flooding risk index in GeoJSON format available on DD-Alpha](readme_coastal-flooding-risk-index-datamart_en.md)